anyaevostinar/anyaevostinar.github.io/classes/361-w21/data_recording_intro.md

 ```

 ## Destruction
 Because C++ doesn't manage memory for us, we need to make sure that our `DataNode`s are cleaned up once our world is done, otherwise we'll get memory leaks.
-The destructor for a class is called when an object of that class is destroyed and always starts with `~` and then the name of the class:
+The destructor for a class is called when an object of that class is destroyed and always starts with `~` and then the name of the class (the example  below is for my class `SymWorld`):

 ```
 ~SymWorld() {